ULHPC/tutorials/tools/conda/README.md

 ```
 $ pip install <package_name>
 ```
 This is the same command installing packages system-wide, but because the environment is active the package is installed in the environment directory.
-However, this can be trickier that it seems!
+However, this can be trickier than it seems!

-For instance in Debian, the system Python package, `python3`,  does not contain the `venv` module, but the module is distributed through the `python3-venv` package.
+For instance in Debian, the system Python package, `python3`,  does not contain the `venv` module.
+The module is distributed through the `python3-venv` package.
 You may want to avoid using the system package for a variety of reasons:

 - The PyPI package you want to install may require a version of Python that is not provided by your system.
 - You may be in a constrained system where installing a package such as `python3-venv` is not possible, either because you don't have the rights, or because you are working with some high performance computer where installing a package required installing the package in hundreds of machines.
 - You may not want to pollute your system installation.
 In accordance to the UNIX philosophy use the system ensures that your machine operates correctly, and use the Conda to run the latest application!

-The trick is to install Python in a Conda environment, and use the Python installed in the Conda environment to create the `venv` environment.
+The trick is to install a version of Python in a Conda environment, and use the Python installed in the Conda environment to create `venv` environments.

 ### Combining Conda with other package and environment management tools